dustinddoan/Project1_DealThemUp/readme.md

 ## User Stories:
-As a player, I have option to start the game with randomly deal the card for player and dealer As a player, I have option to get more card when the score is less than 21 until it BUSTED As a player, I have option to stand down the card as I see I have good score As a player, I can see my score through the scoreboard.
+As a player, I have option to start the game with randomly deal the card for player and dealer

+As a player, I have option to get more card when the score is less than 21 until it BUSTED

+As a player, I have option to stand down the card as I see I have good score

+As a player, I can see my score through the scoreboard

 As a player, I am prompted who wins a round

-As a player, I am prompted who wins the game.
+As a player, I am prompted who wins the game

 ## Future Works: